hzoo/hopeinsource.com/season-3/limits.md

 [08:09] **Michael**: Right, some variation.
 And that happens then through our use of those tools, which is perhaps the most obvious ways in which that happens.
 So then what I'm suggesting is that it may happen in even more subtle ways when the tools become metaphors.

 [08:21] **Michael**: And to go back to the parenting question, right?
 So I wrote that newsletter in part, because, you know, as I mentioned in there, I get asked this question a lot and for a while, I didn't like to answer it because I didn't have kids.
 And, and I thought, well, you know, I'm not about to lecture parents about something I have very little experience with, or no experience with.
 But I felt a little bit of liberty now that I've got two of my own.

+> "Having now been a parent for nearly five years... of course, the questions have also taken on a more personal and urgent quality." - [Michael](https://theconvivialsociety.substack.com/p/children-and-technology)

 [08:41] **Michael**: But often what people want to know are very straightforward things.
 This goes back to the gaming question, even right.
 Just should I do it or not?
 You know, should I ban this game from my child's life?
 If I let them play, how many hours a day do I let them play right.